 So, with all this rodeo’ing going on, I should have probably posted something more outdoor bbq-esque, but I had snapped the photos for this curry quite some time ago and I just couldn’t wait any longer to share it with you.

-This recipe has more than a few redeeming qualities:
+This particular recipe has more than a few wonderful qualities:

 You can use any variety of vegetables for your curry, but we usually stick to things like carrots, snap peas, peppers, baby corn and sometimes broccoli.
 As long as you keep it to about 2 cups, you can be as creative as you’d like!
 One thing to keep in mind is the moisture content of the vegetables; we find that when we use bell peppers the curry is a little more watery than it would otherwise be.